eriksjolund/mariadb-podman-socket-activation/README.md

 # mariadb-podman-socket-activation

 A demo of a templated systemd user service that runs rootless Podman and starts MariaDB with socket activation.

-By only using UNIX sockets it's possible to run the container with __--network=none__.
+Interestingly, it's possible to use `podman run --network=none ...` both with UNIX sockets and TCP sockets when using socket activation.

+This example just uses UNIX sockets.

 ## Requirements